pnp/sp-dev-fx-aces/samples/ChartCard-PageCreation/README.md

 ## Features

-This sample demonstrate how to use the new chart card layout released with SPFx 1.19 beta.
+This sample demonstrate how to use the new Viva Connections chart card layout released with SPFx 1.19 beta.

 ## References